Advanced search

 Progression-free survival (PFS) was the primary efficacy endpoint of IKEMA.
 With a median follow-up time of 20.73 months, the primary analysis of PFS showed a statistically significant improvement in PFS represented by a 46.9% reduction in the risk of disease progression or death in patients treated with Isa-Kd compared to patients treated with Kd.

-Efficacy results are presented in Table 8 and Kaplan-Meier curves for PFS are provided in the Figure 3.
+Efficacy results are presented in Table 8 and Kaplan-Meier curves for PFS and OS are provided in the Figures 3 and 4.

 Table 8: Efficacy of SARCLISA in combination with carfilzomib and dexamethasone versus carfilzomib and dexamethasone in the treatment of multiple myeloma (intent-to-treat analysis)